 Using a pacifier in the early weeks can also cause problems.
 If you want your baby to take a pacifier, I would introduce it by the time he is one month old, but preferably not during the first two weeks of nursing.
 Some babies refuse to ever take a pacifier.
 Some become addicted to them and are still carrying them to Kindergarten.
 I think that the babies who become attached to pacifiers would have become thumb-suckers or blanket holders if they didn’t attach to a pacifier.
 Some babies just seem to need security objects, and there isn’t a lot you can do about that.
 Just because you offer a pacifier to your baby, that doesn’t mean he will develop a bad habit.
 I have offered pacifiers to all six of my babies, all took them occasionally, and none of them became attached to them.
 I did have several children who sucked their thumbs for what seemed like forever, but that’s another article.

-So, I have broken the cardinal rule of lactation counseling by saying that I don’t think pacifiers are the devil’s tool.
+So, I have broken one of the cardinal rules of lactation counseling by saying that I don’t think pacifiers are the devil’s tool.
 This is because I have survived raising six children, and I know that you do whatever works and helps you keep your sanity.
 This may or may not include bottles, pacifiers, formula, or a glass of wine.

 There are however, some valid concerns about the use (and abuse) of pacifiers.
 Aside from the risk of nipple confusion, pacifier use is correlated with early weaning for a variety of reasons.
 Because newborns love to suck on anything put in their mouth, whether it is a finger or an artificial nipple, they may use the pacifier as a substitute for feedings, especially if they are small, ill, jaundiced, or just have a very laid back temperament.
 There is a spot in the back of a baby’s mouth where the hard palate meets the soft palate.
 When anything touches it, an automatic sucking reflex is triggered.
 That’s why babies will suck automatically when a finger or a silicone nipple is put in their mouth.
 The soft, mushy human nipple must be drawn back in the baby’s mouth until it hits that spot, so use of an artificial nipple may make him somewhat lazy when it comes to nursing.

-A little piece of trivia here: did you know that in many countries, pacifiers are called “dummies?”
-Hmm.
-Makes you think.
-After all, all a pacifier really is just an imitation nipple, and as such it should be used in moderation and not as a frequent substitution for the real thing.
+A pacifier really is just an imitation nipple, and as such it should be used in moderation and not as a frequent substitution for the real thing.